Botanical Name: Agave parryi

 Soil: Well-draining potting mix, such as cactus mix.
 Or mix 2 parts all-purpose potting mix with 1 part sand.

-Fertilizer: Feed monthly in spring and summer with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a liquid fertilizer specially made for succulents, diluted by half.
 Don't feed in fall and winter, when growth is slower.

 Propagation: Remove offsets that grow at the base of the plant.
 Cut them off when they are 2-4 in (5-10 cm) high and pot them separately.